 The Boston BD&L team is the first of several innovation hubs launched by our company since 2014.
 We also have hubs in London and South San Francisco as well as the BD&L team in New Jersey and Pennsylvania and BD&L leaders in Shanghai, Sydney and Tokyo.

-Ben Thorner, global head of BD&L for our company’s research business, says the BD&L team is all about “finding extraordinary molecules that potentially could have a profound impact on the patients we serve.”
+The BD&L team is all about finding extraordinary molecules that potentially could have a profound impact on the patients we serve.

 In the past two years, the BD&L team has reviewed more than 2,000 opportunities and locked in more than 100 deals, “always seeking quality over quantity,” Ben says.

 External collaborations and deals are an important part of our R&D strategy.
 They represent nearly 60% of our early pipeline and more than half of our commercial revenues.

 Our BD&L team at the Boston hub is organized around vaccines, infectious diseases, oncology, immunotherapy, neuroscience and more.
 It is looking for great science in the Boston area as well as other New England states and eastern provinces of Canada.

 “Our goal is to understand what’s new, rather than chase after a shopping list,” says Liz.
 “We’re open to anything that differentiates for patients and meets an unmet medical need.”